nemanja731/Genres-classification-NN/README.md

 - **Rap**
 - **RnB**

-The goal is to find the best neural network, that is, the neural network with the best parameters for classifying the mentioned problem.
+The goal is, depending on different hyperparameter values, to find the best neural network, that is, the neural network with the best parameters for classifying the mentioned problem.